SinoLewis/crypto-casino/SDLC.md

 NB: REST DB Server Error
 - Cannot create a single instance of a game for one express server.
 Trying WebSockets

+### 2.2 RlCard Client

+> Svelte & React Apps

+1. Create a Test env for Jquery & Svelte
+2. Patch Jquery Client API's w/ Svelte API's
+    1. Svelte new funcs will use params: Events & HTML var Bindings API for jquery var DOM element
+    2. The new functions will be export for svelte components
+    3. Add Casino UI Compos
+3. Create a new reatc app from the new Svlete app